 A central message from the government is that if tenants can pay rent, they must pay.
 The message from the courts is similarly tough, if not tougher still.

 The Coronavirus Act 2020 contains express safeguards for business tenants restricting a landlord’s ability to forfeit a lease for non-payment of rent.
 An initial moratorium suspended a landlord’s power of re-entry or forfeiture on the basis of non-payment of rent and other sums due under the lease, whether failure to pay rent related to COVID-19 or not.
 This measure has been extended five times, most recently to 25 March 2022.
 However, a Policy Statement published by the UK Government on 4 August 2021 characterised 25 March 2022 as a ‘backstop’ which may be shortened if legislation is brought in earlier.

 The extended protection from forfeiture automatically prolongs the restrictions against landlords enforcing Commercial Rent Arrears Recovery (CRAR).
 This is a method of debt recovery which allows a landlord to instruct enforcement agents to seize and sell goods owned by a tenant to satisfy rent arrears.
 The minimum total net unpaid rent that must be outstanding before CRAR can take place was increased: from 7 days’ net unpaid rent (prior to the pandemic) to 544 days’ rent.
 The August Policy Statement similarly introduces a 25 March 2022 backstop, after which restrictions on landlords’ use of CRAR will be dropped.

 Statutory demands are sometimes used to exert pressure on tenants to pay outstanding liabilities.
-The failure to satisfy a demand enables a landlord to commence court proceedings to put the company into liquidation.
+The failure to satisfy a demand used to enable a landlord to present a winding-up petition to put the company into liquidation.
 The threat of liquidation is often sufficient to persuade the tenant to pay.